-Option Description Display Brightness Allows you to set the screen brightness when running on battery and AC power.
+Description Allows you to set the screen brightness when running on battery and AC power.
 The options are: Brightness on battery power - By default, set to 50.
 Brightness on AC power - By default, set to 100.
-EcoPower EcoPower increases the battery life by reducing the display brightness when appropriate.
+EcoPower increases the battery life by reducing the display brightness when appropriate.
 By default Enable EcoPower is enabled.
-Full Screen Logo Displays full screen logo when the image matches screen resolution.
+Displays full screen logo when the image matches screen resolution.
+By default, all the option is disabled.